 Faith was diagnosed with Cystic Fibrosis on Christmas Eve in 2001 when she was 7 months old, a life-long genetic disease affecting the lungs and the pancreas, causing frequent lung infections and malnutrition.

 Faith continued to rise above her disease.
-She has fought hard for her health, taking numerous medications multiple times a day, committing hours to breathing treatments, completing rounds of IV antibiotics several times a year, and more.
-Now a junior in high school, Faith has pursued a life of passion by dancing competitively, serving on her school leadership organizations, actively participating in her church youth group, and spending time with friends.
+She fought hard for her health, taking numerous medications multiple times a day, committing hours to breathing treatments, completing rounds of IV antibiotics several times a year, and more.
+In spite of her diminished lung function, Faith pursued a life of passion by dancing competitively, serving on her high school leadership organizations and student council, actively participated in her church youth group, and had an amazing group of friends that she enjoyed spending time with.

 On October 25th 2018, Faith was admitted for a scheduled “tune-up” with IV antibiotics as a preemptive way to fight off anything that might be building in her lungs.
 This routine stay at the hospital set in motion a rapid and tumultuous chain of events including allergic reactions to antibiotics, gall stones, two procedures requiring general anesthesia, spikes of dangerously high fevers, and a grueling back and forth battle with her lungs.
 After being discharged and re-admitted to the hospital several times, she entered a new chapter of her disease.

-To see this and many more powerful moments in her story, and to follow along on her continuing journey, please visit our Lungs4Faith page on both Facebook and Instragram.
+To see the many powerful and inspiring moments of her story, please visit our Lungs4Faith page on both Facebook and Instragram.

-Thank you for your support and prayers as we strive to make Faith's dreams a reality ... and as we fight to help make C.F. stand for "Cure Found!"
+Thank you for your support and prayers as we strive to make Faith's final wishes a reality ... and as we continue in thefight to help make C.F. stand for "Cure Found!"